-The House of Representatives' Local Bill Policy requires the hard copies of a completed, original, and signed Local Bill Certification Form and a completed, original, and signed Economic Impact Statement be filed with the Clerk of the House at the time the local bill is filed or as soon thereafter as possible.
+The House of Representatives' Local Bill Policy requires a completed and signed Local Bill Certification Form and a completed and signed Economic Impact Statement be filed with the Clerk of the House at the time the local bill is filed or as soon thereafter as possible.
 (The forms are available at www.myfloridahouse.gov.)

-5. LOCAL DELEGATION MEETING REQUIREMENTS AND GUIDELINES
+5. LOCAL DELEGATION MEETING GUIDELINES